h4haris/minesweeper-game/README.md

 - Right-clicking on a cell will flag it, causing a flag to appear on it.
 Flagged cells are still considered unopened, and a player can click on them to open them, although typically they must first be unflagged with an additional right-click.

 - Game begins when the player makes the first click on a board with all cells unopened.
-This click is guaranteed to be safe with some variants further guaranteeing that all adjacent cells are safe as well.

 - During the game, the player uses information given from the opened cells to deduce further cells that are safe to open, iteratively gaining more information to solve the board.